ContrabandApps/react-boilerplate/README.md

 ###by Contraband Apps (Nathan Stephens)

 Utilizing the following technologies to make life easier:
-> Gulp
+* Gulp
-> Node
+* Node
-> Express
+* Express
-> Webpack
+* Webpack
-> Babel
+* Babel
-> SCSS/SASS
+* SCSS/SASS
-> and others will be added to the list when they're added to the repo.
+* others will be added to the list when they're added to the repo.

 This is a work in progress as of Feb 1st 2017.
 All packages will be updated regularly in accordance with ReactJs requirements.